pennylessnick.

 A rotten deal

-There are stories; old, unrecorded things that pass between lips in the dark.
-Not the kind you tell children.
+There are stories; old, unrecorded things that only pass between lips in the dark.
+May be not the kind of stories you tell kids.
 The kind you whisper to yourself when sleep won’t come.
 About people who made pacts; not with gods, but with creatures that existed before gods had names.
 Things that live in corners of the world that maps deliberately forget.

 Your focus starts slipping.
 No big deal.
 Just forgot your keys.
 Just missed a deadline.
-Just misplaced a sentence halfway through saying it.
+Just lost a sentence halfway through saying it.

 Then the carnival kicks into high gear.

-Your mind becomes a tent with the flaps open during a storm; thoughts fly in and out; none stay long enough to be useful.
+Your mind becomes a tent with its flaps open in a storm.
+Thoughts fly in and out.
+None stay long enough to be useful.
 There’s noise, constant noise; like ten TVs screaming in different languages.
 There’s static, like your brain is stuck between channels.
 You try to read a page and your eyes crawl off it.
 You try to listen and your own thoughts interrupt.
 There’s always a next thing; and a next thing; and a next thing.
-And you chase them all like a fool; hands full of nothing.
+And you chase them all like a fool, hands full of nothing.

 You forget people’s names.
 Then faces.
 Then birthdays.
 Then yourself.

 Whatever happened to the smartest man in the room, the multi-talented artist, the one who had promise?
-You ask yourself as you’re being ridiculed trying to cling on something that never was.
+You ask yourself as you’re being ridiculed by your own past, trying to cling on something that never was.

-You just live in the punishment; a sentence served without knowing the crime.
+You live in the punishment.
+A sentence served without remembering the crime.
 You wake up every day in a body that is somehow yours and not.
 A brain that you pilot like a bad shopping cart; pulling violently to one side, resisting every turn.
 You try to fix it; with apps and journals and willpower.
 It’s like trying to cage fog.

-You think: maybe I’m just lazy.
+You would think: Maybe I’m just lazy.
 Maybe I’m broken.
 Maybe I deserve this.
-And the chaathan, always walking just behind you, rests its chin on your shoulder and says, “exactly.”
+And the chathan, always walking just behind you, rests its chin on your shoulder and says, “Exactly.”

 banana peels and unicorn dreams – unusual tales of existential dread

-Back before the brain was addled, I was a fan of Nietzsche who explained this perfectly.
+Back before the brain was addled, I was a fan of Nietzsche who explained this in how own way.
 The oppressed never seek emancipation, it’s not in their nature.
 They seek a role-reversal.
 That’s how we get an Israel after a Holocaust, a Stalin after the Tsar, a Spanish Inquisition post-Roman repression.
 It’s a cycle that just keeps turning.

 This seemingly involuntary action, when continued with reckless abandon, drives a deeper wedge between a man and his hope for a solution.
 Yesterday’s oppressed becomes today’s oppressor, while today’s oppressed is being primed to become tomorrow’s oppressor.